jyggen/curl/readme.md

 ### Documentation

-Documentation for this library is available at [docs.jyggen.com](http://docs.jyggen.com/curl).
+Documentation for this library is available at [docs.jyggen.com](http://docs.jyggen.com/curl) (currently down, see [the docs repo](https://github.com/jyggen/docs/tree/master/curl) instead).

 ### About